SteelCompendium/data-rules-md-dse/Abilities/Tactician/3rd-Level Features/Hit Em Hard.md

   scc:
     - mcdm.heroes.v1:feature.ability.tactician.3rd-level-feature:hit-em-hard-7-focus
   scdc:
-    - 1.1.1:13.2.4.6:03
+    - 1.1.1:11.2.4.6:03
   source: mcdm.heroes.v1
   target: Self
   type: feature/ability/tactician/3rd-level-feature
 effects:
-  - effect: Until the end of the encounter or until you are dying, whenever you or any ally deals damage to a target marked by you, that creature gains 2 surges, which they can use immediately.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the encounter or until you are dying, whenever you or any ally deals damage to a target marked by you, that creature gains 2 surges, which they can use immediately.
 ```